dell/ansible-powerscale/docs/modules/nfs.rst

     While removing clients, only the specified clients will be removed from the export, others will remain as is.

-  security_flavors (optional, list, None)
+  description (optional, str, None)
-    Specifies the authentication types that are supported for this export.
+    Optional description field for the NFS export.

+    Can be modified by passing a new value.

   ignore_unresolvable_hosts (optional, bool, None)